MaksFullJs/SuperheroDabase/README.md

 # 🐾 Superhero Database App

-This project a web application that allows us to do CRUD operations of the superhero model.
+This project is a web application that allows us to do CRUD operations of the superhero model.

 ## 🛠️ Technologies Used: